dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 You'll see all the steps within the `Dockerfile` executed dutifully during the build process.
 Each of them creates a **layer** that you can recognize by their hash, that looks like `1adb3ee3e245`.

 Once build steps are over, you'll see `db` service being started first.
-And then the `app` service starts, but **stops** when trying to run `bundle exec rails s`, as we do not have `rails` gem within the environment yet.
+And then the `app` service starts, but **stops** when trying to run `bundle exec rails s`, as you have not created a Rails project yet.

 But the log on the terminal shows `man` page for Rails and shows you how to get started.
 Press `ctrl+c` to bring down the container if it is still running.
 You should be back at the terminal prompt.
 In there, run this command to create a new Rails project.